PG&E identifies more than 20 climate technology solutions aimed at enabling a clean energy future - ExBulletin

 Advances in climate technology solutions

-As a result of the pitch fest, PG&E has identified more than 20 additional solutions to further explore or demonstrate through 2024, including PG&E's recently launched Electric Program Investment Charge (EPIC) 4 portfolio of emerging technology projects.
+As a result of the pitch fest, PG&E has identified more than 20 additional solutions to further explore or demonstrate in 2024.
+This also includes PG&E's recently launched Electricity Program Investment Charge (EPIC) 4 portfolio of emerging technology projects.
 The solutions PG&E is considering are aimed at addressing needs across the energy system and are offered by the following companies:

 Eaton Gridtractor itselectric New Sun Road Valmont Industries WeaveGrid